 The “little black dress” of the framing world will always be the thin, black frame with a white mat.
 It’s a safe option that works for most contemporary pieces.
 However, it is only popular because people either don’t know what else is out there or they are afraid to do something different.
 Very few people stick with black frames once they try a new look.

-Moulding companies have been thinking about the needs of the corporate world and have come up with a solutions.
-There are various lines of classic woodtones in contemporary profiles and leather finishes that are designed to match common wood finishes used in offices.
+Moulding companies have been thinking about the needs of the corporate world and have come up with a solution.
+There are various lines of classic wood tones in contemporary profiles and leather finishes that are designed to match common wood finishes used in offices.
 If you’re a company that has a strong, traditional corporate office design, the wood frames would be an excellent alternative to a gold or a black and gold frame.

 Another popular framing look has a very clean style.
 A white frame with a white mat is a favorite among designers right now.
 Colorful pieces of art and high contrast pieces can stand out in the simple tone-on-tone design.
 Choose a high-gloss or matte finish and let the artwork speak for itself.